Envy-free matchings with cost-controlled quotas: Introduction

-\begin{theorem} The $\SMFQUSET$ problem is $\NP$-hard even when every agent has a preference list of length exactly $f \geq 2$, there is a master list ordering on agents and programs and the instance has $2$ distinct costs. \end{theorem}
+\begin{enumerate} \item The $\SMFQUSET$ problem is strongly $\NP$-hard even when every agent has a preference list of length exactly $f \geq 2$, there is a master list ordering on agents and programs and the instance has two distinct costs. \item The $\SMFQUSET$ problem cannot be approximated within a factor $\frac{7}{6}-\epsilon, \epsilon > 0$ even when the instance has three distinct costs, unless $\Poly = \NP$. \end{enumerate} \end{theorem}

-In the $\SMFQ$ setting since $\A$-perfectness is guaranteed, it is natural for agents to submit short preference lists.
+We say that the instance has a {\em master list}~\cite{IRVING20082959} on agents if there exists a fixed ordering of agents such that the preference lists of every program obeys that ordering.
+A similar definition holds for a master list on programs.
+In the $\SMFQ$ setting since $\AAA$-perfectness is guaranteed, it is natural for agents to submit short preference lists.
 However, since there is a guarantee that every agent is matched, the central authority is likely to impose a minimum requirement on the length of the preference list~\cite{SFAS}.
-We further note that under the two extreme scenarios -- that is all preference lists are unit length or all preference lists are complete, the $\SMFQUSET$ problem admits a simple polynomial time algorithm.
-Theorem~\ref{thm:smfq_hardness} shows that the general case is $\NP$-hard.
-We also show that $\SMFQUSET$ is hard to approximate within a constant factor, unless $\Poly = \NP$. \begin{theorem} The $\SMFQUSET$ problem cannot be approximated within a factor $\frac{7}{6}-\epsilon, \epsilon > 0$ even when the instance has $3$ distinct costs, unless $\Poly = \NP$. \end{theorem} On the positive side, we present the following approximation algorithms. \begin{theorem} The $\SMFQUSET$ problem admits the following approximation algorithms.
-Let $\ell_p$ denote the maximum length of preference list of any program. \begin{enumerate}[label={(\Roman*)}] \item a linear time $\ell_p$-approximation algorithm. \item a $|\B|$-approximation algorithm . \end{enumerate} \end{theorem}

-We present a fast exponential algorithm for the instances where number of distinct costs is small.
-The number of distinct costs appearing in an agent's preference list (denoted as $k$) is upper-bounded by the number of distinct costs in the instance as well as by the maximum length of an agent's preference list. \begin{theorem} The {\SMFQUSET} problem admits an $O(k^{|\A|})$ time algorithm. \end{theorem}
+We further note that it is easy to compute the optimal solution for the $\SMFQUSET$ problem under the two extreme scenarios -- when the preference lists are unit length or when the preference lists are complete.